MonsieurBlah/noIPasaran/README.md

 	nodemon

 And off you go !
-The app is currently set on developpement mode and listens on the port 3000 (or up if busy)
+The app is currently set on developpement mode and listens on the port 3000

 ## Licence